 #3.
 Use Sweet Traps

-Use some sweet traps at the base of the sugarcane to distract the ants' attention.
+You can also use some sweet traps at the base of the sugarcane to distract the ants' attention.
 On a small scale, a jar of sugar works fine.

 We have found though that these ants are some darn smart guys.
 We used some dextrose (the sugar for baking) to lure them away.
 When we added some new sugarcane cuttings nearby, these guys quickly turned their backs to the dextrose and came running for the natural sugars.

-So clearly they know how to tell nature-made sugar from synthetic one.
+So clearly they know how to tell nature-made sugar from synthetic lab-made artificial one.
 Moral of the story is, if you're going to use some sweet traps, make sure they come from a natural source which can attract the ants.

 #4.
 Kill the Ants